JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/RENerChunksFilter.md

 {%- endcapture -%}

 {%- capture model_description -%}
-Filters entities' dependency relations.

-The annotator filters desired relation pairs (defined by the parameter realtionPairs), and store those on the output column.
+The `RENerChunksFilter` annotator filters desired relation pairs (defined by the parameter realtionPairs), and store those on the output column.
 Filtering the possible relations can be useful to perform additional analysis for a specific use case (e.g., checking adverse drug reactions and drug realations), which can be the input for further analysis using a pretrained `RelationExtractionDLModel`.

+Parameters:

+- `maxSyntacticDistance` *(Int)*: Maximum syntactic distance between a pair of named entities to consider them as a relation.
+Increasing this value will increase recall, but also increase the number of false positives.

+- `relationPairs` *(List[Str])*: List of dash-separated pairs of named entities.
+For example, [“Biomarker-RelativeDay”] will process all relations between entities of type “Biomarker” and “RelativeDay”.

+- `relationPairsCaseSensitive` *(Boolean)*: Determines whether relation pairs are case sensitive.

 For example, the [ner_clinical](https://nlp.johnsnowlabs.com/2021/03/31/ner_clinical_en.html) NER model can identify `PROBLEM`, `TEST`, and `TREATMENT` entities.
 By using the `RENerChunksFilter`, one can filter only the relations between `PROBLEM` and `TREATMENT`  entities only, removing any relation between the other entities, to further analyze the  associations between clinical problems and treatments.